pantheon-systems/pantheon-codespaces/README.md

 ## Troubleshooting
 - One simple method of troubleshooting is running the `repair-codespace` command in the terminal.
 This will run the `init-codespace.sh` script, ensuring the Codespace Apache and MySQL processes are running and configured properly.

+# Devcontainer development notes
+- You can use the Codespaces environment variables to write predictable scripts.
+- For instance, to get a reference to the default workspace name - `/workspaces/$(echo $RepositoryName)`